GSA/challenges-and-prizes/_all-challenges/1102-innovative-technology-solutions-for-social-care-referrals.md

   activity carried out in connection with participation in a challenge.</li>
   <li>Participants must also agree to indemnify the Federal Government against
-  third party claims for damages arising from or related to Challenge activities.</li> </ul> <p>The Administration for Community Living reserves the right, in its sole discretion, to (a) cancel, suspend, or modify the Challenge, and/or (b) not award any prizes if no entries are deemed worthy.</p>
+  third party claims for damages arising from or related to Challenge activities.</li> </ul><li>Contestants to this Challenge competition must agree to be bound by the rules of the Challenge, agree that the decisions of the judges for this Challenge are final and binding, and acknowledge that their submission may be the subject of a Freedom of Information Act (FOIA) request and that they are responsible for identifying and marking all business confidential and proprietary information in their submission.</li> <p>The Administration for Community Living reserves the right, in its sole discretion, to (a) cancel, suspend, or modify the Challenge, and/or (b) not award any prizes if no entries are deemed worthy.</p>
 judging: >-
   <p><strong>Judging Panel</strong></p> <p>The Judging Panel will be composed of
   federal and/or other technical and subject matter experts.</p>